 The Department of Mathematics is a UK top 20 research department according to the Times Higher Education’s ranking of the latest REF results (2021).

 We're proud to announce that we've been shortlisted for two prestigious University of the Year awards.

 You'll develop your skills and knowledge in econometrics and quantitative finance alongside applied and computational mathematics, guided by experienced and enthusiastic lecturers from the Departments of Mathematics and Economics.

 Both departments host lively calendars of seminars and lectures, allowing you to expand your learning through visits from distinguished scholars and practitioners.

-Through core modules totalling 100 credits, you'll build a firm understanding of the mathematical tools and theories used in financial engineering.
-You'll also choose 20 credits of option modules, allowing you to explore in detail the subjects you're most interested in.
+Through core modules, you'll build a firm understanding of the mathematical tools and theories used in financial engineering.
+You'll also choose option modules, allowing you to explore in detail the subjects you're most interested in.